gdoumenc/coworks/docs/index.rst

 Introduction
 ============

-CoWorks is a Restful Microservice Framework on AWS based on Lambda, AWS Step Function and API Gateway products using Chalice microframework.
+CoWorks is unified serverless microservices framework on AWS tehcnologies.

-Each microservice is a small web application on the serverless Lambda product and offering restfull API interface for use and a web dashboard for administration.
+Each atomic microservice (called TechMicroservice) is a simple python class deployed on the serverless Lambda product and composition of microservices (called BizMicroservice) is performed over the Step Function product.
+Other AWS products are used for logging, administrate, ...

 Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
+Read :ref:`faq` for a quick presentation, a complete presentation can be found `here <https://coworks.readthedocs.io/en/latest/>`_.

 Using and derived from `Chalice <https://github.com/aws/chalice>`_ and ideas from `Flask-Classy <https://github.com/apiguy/flask-classy/>`_.